Pylons/pyramid/docs/narr/renderers.rst

 ``getAjax`` function indicates to jQuery that the query should be made as a JSONP request; the ``callback`` parameter will be automatically filled in for you and used.

+The same custom-object serialization scheme defined used for a "normal" JSON renderer in :ref:`json_serializing_custom_objects` can be used when passing values to a JSONP renderer too.

 .. index::
    pair: renderer; chameleon